antoine71/AlgoInvest/README.md

 The program can run 2 algorithms:

 1. optimized: this algorithm is a dynamic programming solution to the problem.
 The time complexity of this algorithm is O(n) (time required to evaluate a sample of 1,000 shares: approx. 15 sec.).
+The code for this algorithm is found in the following file: `algorithms/optimized.py`
 2. brute Force: this algorithm evaluates all possible combination of shares for a given wallet.
 It then calculates the profit for each combination and selects the combination with the highest profit.
 The time complexity of this algorithm is O(2^n) (time required to evaluate a sample of 6 shares: approx. 15 sec.).
 This algorithm is very inefficient and is implemented only for testing purpose.
+The code for this algorithm is found in the following file: `algorithms/brute_force.py`

 ## Installation